-This guide to saving tax has been prepared using current legislation, rates and allowances that are correct at the time of writing.
-As you may be aware, the Chancellor is due to deliver the Budget on 11 March 2020.
-Please look out for our Budget Summary which we will make available shortly after the Budget, and keep up to date with any tax changes that are announced in the Budget, as this may change your tax planning before 6 April 2020.
+This guide has been prepared using current legislation, rates and allowances that are correct at the time of writing.
+As you may be aware, the Chancellor is due to deliver the Budget on 3 March 2021 and there is plenty of speculation surrounding potential tax hikes that may be announced, particularly with regards to Capital Gains Tax.
+Please look out for our Budget Summary which we will make available shortly after the Budget, and keep up to date with any tax changes that are announced in the Budget, as this may change your tax planning before 6 April 2021.
 You may wish to consider taking action before the Budget if you are concerned that a relief may be reduced or removed on Budget Day.
 We will, of course, be happy to discuss any tax matter with you beforehand.

 Certain types of capital expenditure can qualify for tax relief.

-The Annual Investment Allowance (AIA) was temporarily increased from £200,000 to £1,000,000 on 1 January 2019 and will remain at this level until 31 December 2020.
-Transitional rules will apply for financial years that span either of these dates.
+The Annual Investment Allowance (AIA) was temporarily increased from £200,000 to £1,000,000 on 1 January 2019 and will remain at this level until 1 January 2022.
+Transitional rules will apply for financial years that span 1 January 2022.
 This limit will apply for partnerships and sole traders.
 Expenditure on qualifying expenditure, for example plant and machinery, up to the Annual Investment Allowance will qualify for 100% relief.